- Online ServicesPay Fines, Calendars...

 In 1987 The Yolo County Courthouse was placed on the National Register of Historic Places.
 Extensive renovations took place in the 1980's.
 Today all three floors contain courtrooms, judge's chambers and other court offices.
 A system of closed circuit television and security cameras has been installed.
 The entire facility's data communications wiring was upgraded to accommodate technology needs.

 As Yolo County grew in population, the Yolo County Courthouse exceeded its space limits.
 A total of 5 other buildings at various locations in Woodland are utilized for court operations and services.
-Today the main courthouse, shown above, holds 8 courtrooms and chambers for judicial officers, as well as other departments and court offices.
+Today the new courthouse holds 14 courtrooms and chambers for each judicial officer, as well as other departments and court offices.

-While the existing courthouse continues to age and the county continues to grow a new structure will need to be built, and that more likely sooner than later.
-But for now, the historical Yolo County Courthouse retains its charm and antiquity.
+While the previous courthouse continued to age and the county continued to grow a new structure was built in 2015.
 William Henry Weeks, who died in 1936, would be proud to know his building is still a prominent structure noted in Woodland's and Yolo County's long history.